One component of validating Luminex data is to define a guide set

 In this tutorial example consisting of just 5 runs per lot, we use the first three runs as a guide set for the first lot.
 Ordinarily you would use a much larger group of runs (20-30) to establish statistically valid expected ranges for a much larger pool of data.

-- On the Assay Dashboard, click Luminex Assay 200.
+- In the Luminex folder, select (Admin) > Manage Assays, then click Luminex Assay 200.

 - Open the Levey-Jennings report for the standard by selecting View QC Report > view levey-jennings reports and clicking Standard1.

 - Under Choose Graph Parameters, select ENV2, IgA, Biotin and click Apply.

 - Above the graph, notice that the Current Guide Set box reads: "No current guide set for the selected graph parameters."

 - Click New next to this message to Create Guide Set.

 - Notice in the upper right corner of the popup, Run-based is selected by default.